 32) Ebine (Calanthe discolor)

-The Calanthe discolor is a species of woodland orchid that is most commonly found growing in Japan.
-Its common Japanese name “ebine” translates to shrimp root and describes the shape of the plant’s root system and pseudobulbs.
-There are two varieties of this species, and each features charming flowers that bloom in white to brownish mauve.
+The Calanthe discolor is a woodland orchid species most commonly found growing in Japan.
+Its common Japanese name, “ebine,” translates to shrimp root and describes the shape of the plant’s root system and pseudobulbs.
+There are two varieties of this species, each featuring charming flowers blooming in white to brownish mauve.

 Native To: | Korea, Japan, and parts of China |